Brioche Taste Test: One-Color Flat Brioche

 2.5hr one-time meeting.
 Start a swatch, grow it to a scarf if you choose.

 This class is designed for those who want to dip their toes into brioche and give it a try as well as those who have worked brioche in the round but want to get an introduction to the fun world of brioche.
-Consider staying for the two-color brioche taste test later the same day and build on what you learned in the morning.
 Come to class with your swatch already started and ready to go.
 SEE PRE-CLASS HOMEWORK BELOW FOR INSTRUCTIONS.

 You must come to class with your yarn already wound and ready to go.
 We cannot wind everyone’s yarn in class or in the